How Much Vitamin D Should You Take Daily? | Dosage Guide

 Vitamin D2 comes from plant sources like mushrooms exposed to UV light.
 Vitamin D3 is the form your skin produces from sunlight and appears in animal foods.
 Both earn the nickname "sunshine vitamin" since UVB rays create them.

-Vegetarians can now find plant-based D3 from lichen sources.
-This offers the benefits of the superior form without animal products.
-Choosing D3 provides better bioavailability for most people.
+Vegetarians can now find plant-based D3 from lichen sources, offering the same superior bioavailability without animal products.
+The evidence clearly favors D3 for consistent, lasting benefits across your wellness journey.

 Understanding Vitamin D Toxicity and Overdose Risks